comprobo25/comprobo25.github.io/in-class/day13.md

 <img src="day13images/save.png"/>
 </li>

+<li>Unpause the simulation to make sure you can still drive the robot around and you are getting new images.</li>
 </ol>

 Run the starter code and you'll see the dimensionality of the resultant ``numpy`` array as printed out in ``process_image``.
 You'll notice that the encoding of the image is bgr8 which means that the color channels of the 600x600 image are stored in the order blue first, then green, then red.
 Each color intensity is an 8-bit value ranging from 0-255.